Match – Tubi (2025) review – A gross-out Tubi original that goes too far

 Acting is pretty mediocre, throughout.
 Dianne Simpson is probably the star of the show with her utterly over-the-top performance as Lucille.
 It’s classic B-Movie stuff that I actually enjoyed quite a lot, in parts.
 Humberly González, as Paolo, is fine if not unremarkable.
 Paolo is such a lame protagonist that it’s hard to really invest all that much.

-I did enjoy Nikita Faber as Natalie, though, and thought her delivery was very natural and she added a few much needed chuckles.
+I did enjoy Nikita Faber as Natalie, though.
+I thought her delivery was very natural and she added a few much needed chuckles.
 Cinematography is okay.
 Practical effects are somewhere between good and “bought it at a Halloween costume store”.
 The ending is absolute chaos and probably has a few moments that some viewers won’t see coming.

 Should You Watch Match?